 - Storage boxes to decant packs of fasteners into, stackable on the workbench and easier access than the bags with A4 cardboard inserts.

 - Sealey pressure brake bleeding system and brake bleeding bottle – you can do it with a bit of tube and an assistant.
 Some may view this as overkill.
 But as you can see, the brakes can be a bit tricky and as a first timer I wanted to do it properly.
 Got a nice firm pedal with this and will use it when I replace fluid

-- Econoseal crimping tool – to make new econoseal terminals (buy the terminals on caterhamparts.co.uk)
+- Econoseal crimping tool – to make new econoseal terminals, I did this to tidy wiring up (you can buy the terminals on caterhamparts.co.uk)

 Last part of the Caterham build tools list :